What is the Great Hall Project?

-Phase 1 will have two new coffee concessions on Level 6 in the check-in area.
+Phase 1 will have two new coffee concessions on Level 6 in the check-in area: Kabod Coffee on the west side of Level 6 and Caribou Coffee on the east side of Level 6.
 Space will eventually be located for concessionaires that were contracted with the previous developer.
 Any leftover space will go out for RFP (Request for Proposal).
-None of the existing concessions in the terminal will remain in their current spot.

 Are we getting new art in the terminal, and if so when?

 We are getting new art.
-When and where it will be unveiled is yet to be determined, but we hope to finalize the plans in 2021.
+When and where it will be unveiled is yet to be determined.

 Will customers exit the trains the same as today?

 Yes.
 Arriving passengers will still exit the trains the same way.
 DEN is looking for the best ways to serve the meeter/greeter area, as well as more than 35,000 badged DEN employees.

 Is this a taxpayer-funded project?

 DEN is an enterprise of the City and County of Denver, so no taxpayer money is used from the city's general fund for any projects or operations at the airport.

 What is the status of the contract with Great Hall Partners?